-Performance Tips and Tricks from the team at ASPA Ed and REDed!
+Performance Tips and Tricks from the team at REDed and ASPA Ed!

-From voice control to stage presence and dance precision, ASPA Education and Raw Energy Dance Education’s seasoned Instructors share their top secrets for aspiring performers.
+From voice control to stage presence and dance precision, Raw Energy Dance Education and ASPA Education’s seasoned Instructors share their top secrets for aspiring performers.

 With Term 4 approaching, we know that many end of year concerts, performances, community events and end of year celebrations are right around the corner.
 So, what better time to discover and refine all the best ways to take your performances to the next level!